 The right panel plots the spread between the real funds rate and this measure of the neutral rate of interest, a variable we refer to as the monetary policy spread, and denote its time t value as $mps_t$ .
 Since the Federal Reserve targets the federal funds rate but in theory has no control over the neutral rate, a non-zero value for $mps_t$ may be considered a measure of the stance of monetary policy, i.e., whether monetary policy is accommodative or restrictive, with spreads above zero indicative of restrictive monetary policy and those below zero indicative of accommodative monetary policy.
 According to this measure of the mps, monetary policy was accommodative over the sample up until about 1980, then sharply restrictive from about 1980 to about 2000, and subsequently mostly accommodative.
-While there is no secular trend downward in real interest rates over the full sample, there is a noticeable downward trend in where FFR is the nominal federal funds rate and where expected inflation is a four quarter moving average of inflation. $r_t^$ is the neutral rate of interest from Laubach and Williams.
-The quarterly nominal funds rate is the average of monthly values of the effective federal funds rate.
+While there is no secular trend downward in real interest rates over the full sample, there is a noticeable downward trend in both the real interest rate and mps since about 1980.